 Children are the innocent party when their parents’ relationship breaks down and can sometimes unintentionally be used as pawns in their parent’s battle between each other.

 The last thing children wish to see is the breakdown of their parent’s relationship.
 If children are asked with whom they wish to live following separation, their response is often both.
 Whilst that is not possible, it is important that they are protected from the conflict as much as possible and maintain a good relationship with both parents.

 It is important to get the right legal advice.
 QualitySolicitors Parkinson Wright has specialist family lawyers who are members of Resolution and use a conciliatory approach where possible.
-We also have trained family mediators and collaborative lawyers.
-The courts in the majority of divorce cases will usually require you to have attended a Mediation Information and Assessment Meeting (MIAM), prior to making the court application.

 For additional information or to book a first free advice meeting, please contact QualitySolicitors Parkinson Wright on 01905 721600.